Rossman360/fwuit-gfx/readme.md

-This is a repository of all the graphics and resources I've used for making any Fwuit-related.
+This is a repository of all the graphics and resources I've used for making anything Fwuit-related.